 This recipe appears in:Ask The Food Lab: Does Resting Under Foil Ruin Meat?
-The Food Lab: Flip Your Steaks Multiple Times For Better Results The Food Lab: 7 Old Wives' Tales About Cooking Steak That Need To Go Away The Food Lab's Complete Guide to Dry-Aging Beef at Home Ask The Food Lab: Do Bones Add Flavor to Meat?
-The Food Lab's Complete Guide To Pan-Seared Steaks
+The Food Lab: Flip Your Steaks Multiple Times for Better Results 7 Myths About Cooking Steak That Need to Go Away The Food Lab's Complete Guide to Dry-Aging Beef at Home Ask The Food Lab: Do Bones Add Flavor to Meat?
+The Food Lab's Complete Guide to Pan-Seared Steaks

 - 1 large bone-in T-bone or ribeye steak (see note above)

 - Kosher salt and freshly ground black pepper

 - 1/4 cup (60ml) vegetable or canola oil

 - 1/2 cup finely sliced shallots (about 1 large; optional)